 Enzymes are molecules that speed up chemical reactions in biological organisms, including plants, animals and bacteria.
+They are often referred to as catalysts, since they spark or speed up those chemical reactions.
 In apples, various enzymes are involved in the metabolic pathways that lead to growth, ripening and browning.
 The names of enzymes end in “ase” while the first part of the name generally refers to the initial substance on which they act to create new compounds.

 Enzymes in apple seeds become active once the seeds have imbibed enough water.
 One of the ways that they act is by their effects on hormones, chemical messengers that regulate development.
 Even when the apple is just a seed, powerful hormones are produced that give signals to initiate growth.
 Enzymes are also involved in breaking down storage molecules into smaller and more easily transported components.
 Amylase converts starch to the sugar maltose, while proteases convert proteins into amino acids.